How to hide ugly sheds

 Rule 4 – Make a ‘look at me instead’ part of the garden.

-Use plants that dance in a breeze such as grasses and other willowy plants.
-Think tall, soft, upright and not dense.
+Using plants that dance in a breeze such as grasses and other willowy plants mean you will notice the plants NOT static structures.
+Think tall, soft, upright and not dense plants.

 Rule 5 – Make the Shed more Interesting